What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 Late program - Theme: "Colonial beast"

-15:00 / Move to Centro Habana.
-Street walk around the blocks and buildings in what many would call the pumping heart of Havana.
-Meet the Cubans in their own neighborhood.
+16:00 / We meet up with a local photographer for a tour around his favorite streets, blocks and buildings in what many would call the pumping heart of Havana.

 18:30 / End of today's program.